Angela Fraleigh: Work

-Although many of Fraleigh's figures are quoted from historical examples, "[f]urther examination reveal the paintings exist very much in the 21st century—and perhaps may even be prophetic."
+In 2014, Angela Fraleigh released a collection of several paintings called the “Ghosts in the Sunlight” in which she explains that she took the lead women who are subjected to the male gaze and then flipped the script.
+In an interview with the morning news, Fraleigh was asked where to find these women, to which she replies with the various paintings (Diana After the Hunt, and The Rape of Europa) made by male artists, Francois Boucher and Titian, and said that the women in the original painting were subjected to the male gaze since they were painted by artists with the reoccurring “...theme of beauty and pleasure with hints of refusal and fear.”
+Fraleigh wondered if it was possible to reshape the models' history and be able to give back their bodily autonomy “...even if they are not here anymore.”
+Thus began her desire to “re-envision” those paintings and give the women models their power back.

 Set in abstracted backgrounds that reveal her interest in creating new spaces for her female figures to come together, Fraleigh's characters no longer exist in the past and instead become a vehicle for the artist to explore both the contemporary lives of women and their roles throughout history, like the role of women as objects in art.
 In her essay on Fraleigh's work, "Erotic Power and the Subversion of Myth," feminist writer and educator Jennifer Tyburczy writes that Fraleigh's work may be seen as a response to the prevalence of the eroticized female nude in art."
 The subversion of the male gaze is a common theme in Fraleigh's paintings, yet sexuality is never entirely absent in these works, and is explored alongside "other kinds of desire that can exist between women, like friendship, love, camaraderie, and tenderness."